 - Speech problems

 - Mouth breathing

 According to Dr. Khakhria, in most cases, the extra teeth are removed.
 Because each case is unique, it must be assessed on an individual basis.
-"In some cases you may have an extra tooth in an area where the "normal " tooth was congenitally missing.
+"In some cases, you may have an extra tooth in an area where the "normal " tooth was congenitally missing.
 So now we have to be imaginative and try to use the extra tooth."

 Don't Panic and Take Action

 What does Dr. Khakhria advise you to you do if you find an extra tooth or two in your child's mouth?
-"Take the child to the orthodontist" he says.
-"They are the best trained doctor to prepare a plan of action for you.
+"Take the child to the orthodontist," he says.
+"They are the best trained doctors to prepare a plan of action for you.
 Remember, an orthodontist spends their time constantly solving the puzzle of the teeth, bite and smile."
 He also reminds parents that they do not need a referral to consult with an orthodontist.
 The earlier any problems can be identified and treated, the better chance you have to avoid potentially painful and costly complications.